 Myopia slowly creeps up on an individual and is only noticed once the level of myopia is pretty significant.
 This is especially so in very young children.
 By the time you realise something is wrong, your child’s vision could already be affected badly.
 So how do parents protect their children’s eyes better?
-Stan Isaacs, a world-renowned myopia specialist and optometrist, shares his advice.
+Stan Isaacs, an optometrist who has focused on myopia management over the last 40 years, shares his advice.

 1. How serious is myopia in Singapore and why should parents be worried?